toastal/Did-You-Get-The-Message-Commanding-the-New-Elm-Architecture/README.md

 ## Babel

-`elm-make` compiles to ECMAScript 5
+`elm-make` compiles to ECMAScript 5 so it's compatible with all the things you care about.

 * * *